-As a demonstration of your determination and will power, you may have already given up television throughout the duration of your studying.
+As a demonstration of your determination and willpower, you may have already given up television throughout the duration of your studying.
 Good for you—almost.

 It’s great to practice focus, but sometimes you need to take a little “me” time.
 If you enjoy watching television typically, don’t deprive yourself of a reward from time to time.
 Some students even find that watching a movie before test day is a nice mental break.

-However, you don’t want to watch a movie that will be too intense or cause a lot of reflection afterwards.
+However, you don’t want to watch a movie that will be too intense or cause a lot of reflection afterward.
 TV shows or movies with crashing cars, dying soldiers, or confusing love triangles may linger in your mind the day after you watch it, so leave those selections out.
 If you’re going to watch TV, pick something mindless.

-A lot of students make the mistake of loading up on coffee and Red Bull right before heading into the USMLE Step 1 exam to stay as alert as humanly possible.
+A lot of students make the mistake of loading up on coffee and Red Bull right before heading into the Step 1 exam to stay as alert as humanly possible.
 Big mistake!

 Some students might think that caffeine on exam day might hinder their performance, so they avoid it on the big day.
 Another mistake!